-An increased section 179 deduction is available for qualified section 179 Disaster Assistance property placed in service in a federally declared disaster area in which the disaster occurred after December 31, 2007.
+An increased section 179 deduction is available for qualified section 179 Disaster Assistance property placed in service in a federally declared disaster area in which the disaster occurred before January 1, 2010.
 A list of the federally declared disaster areas is available at the Federal Emergency Management Agency (FEMA) website at www.fema.gov.

 Qualified section 179 Disaster Assistance property.
-Qualified section 179 Disaster Assistance property is section 179 property (described earlier) acquired after December 31, 2007, that is also qualified Disaster Assistance property.
+Qualified section 179 Disaster Assistance property is section 179 property (described earlier) placed in service December 31, 2007 that is also qualified Disaster Assistance property.
 See Qualified Disaster Assistance Property in chapter 3 for a description of qualified Disaster Assistance property.